timlabs/uscode/United States Code/TITLE 05-GOVERNMENT ORGANIZATION AND EMPLOYEES/PART III-EMPLOYEES/Subpart G-Insurance and Annuities/CHAPTER 83-RETIREMENT/SUBCHAPTER III-CIVIL SERVICE RETIREMENT.md

 * (d) An individual entitled to annuity from the Fund may decline to accept all or any part of the annuity by a waiver signed and filed with the Office of Personnel Management.
 The waiver may be revoked in writing at any time.
 Payment of the annuity waived may not be made for the period during which the waiver was in effect.

-* (e) Payment due a minor, or an individual mentally incompetent or under other legal disability, may be made to the person who is constituted guardian or other fiduciary by the law of the State of residence of the claimant or is otherwise legally vested with the care of the claimant or his estate.
-If a guardian or other fiduciary of the individual under legal disability has not been appointed under the law of the State of residence of the claimant, payment may be made to any person who, in the judgment of the Office, is responsible for the care of the claimant, and the payment bars recovery by any other person.
+* (e)(1) Payment due a minor, or an individual mentally incompetent or under other legal disability, may be made to the person (including an organization) who is constituted guardian or other fiduciary by the law of the State of residence of the claimant or is otherwise legally vested with the care of the claimant or his estate.
+If a guardian or other fiduciary of the individual under legal disability has not been appointed under the law of the State of residence of the claimant, payment may be made to any person (including an organization) who, in the judgment of the Office, is responsible for the care of the claimant and may appropriately receive such payments on behalf of the claimant, and the payment bars recovery by any other person.

-* [(f) Repealed.
-Pub.
-L. 99–251, title III, §305(a), Feb.
-27, 1986, 100 Stat.
-26.]
+* (2) If the Office determines that direct payment of a benefit to an individual mentally incompetent or under other legal disability would cause substantial harm to the individual, the Office may defer or suspend direct payment of the benefit until such time as the appointment of a representative payee is made.
+The Office shall resume payment as soon as practicable, including all amounts due.

+* (f) The Office may not authorize a person to receive payments on behalf of a minor or individual of legal disability under subsection (e) if that person has been convicted of a violation of—

+  * (1) section 8345a or 8466a;

+  * (2) section 208 or 1632 of the Social Security Act (42 U.S.C.
+408, 1383a); or

+  * (3) section 6101 of title 38.

 * (g) The Office shall prescribe regulations to provide that the amount of any monthly annuity payable under this section accruing for any month and which is computed with regard to service that includes any service referred to in section 8332(b)(6) performed by an individual prior to January 1, 1969, shall be reduced by the portion of any benefits under any State retirement system to which such individual is entitled (or on proper application would be entitled) for such month which is attributable to such service performed by such individual before such date.